enphnt/totm/README.md

 Deployment use `gh-pages` and currently just pushes latest bundle to `master`.
 TODO: improve the messages of each deployment.

-1. To deploy, `npm run deploy`.
+1. To deploy, `yarn run deploy`.
 On success, you should see the message `Published`.
 2. Verify the update works as expected on https://enphnt.github.io/totm